 5. Evaluate your competition, but don’t copy them

-It’s important to see what the competition is doing.
+It's important to see what the competition is doing.
 However, you still have to be original when formulating a marketing strategy, because what worked for them may not necessarily work for you.
-Look at your competitors’ success with a customer perspective.
+Look at your competitors' success from a customer perspective.
 What makes you want to purchase from them and why?
-Take this information and use it in a way that fits your business’ unique needs.
+Take this information and use it in a way that fits your business's unique needs.

 6. Experiment with strategical testing